rse-ops/landscape/_includes/paper/follow-devops.md

 However, clouds now are also increasing in complexity, not just in services offered, but machines (and general details) relevant to each service.
 A second factor is availability of resources.
-On HPC,
-\"on-demand\" usually means waiting in a queue for your turn.
+On HPC, "on-demand" usually means waiting in a queue for your turn.
 This means that software development on HPC is a slow task, and typically the software is not developed alongside the system, but perhaps only used or tested there after the fact.